Editorially checkedVisible ownership, review date and official-source context for this page.

 How This Tool Fits Into The Wider Planning Process

-Project Requirements Generator is intended as a quick planning aid based on common UK planning considerations and permitted development limits.
+Project Requirements Generator is intended as a fast planning triage step based on common UK planning considerations and permitted development limits.

 Trust and method